Smell molecules posting game

 Short discussion/review on why flowers are different colours, smells and shapes - to attract different pollinators.
 The pollinators collect nectar and/or pollen from flowers for themselves.
 At the same time they brush against pollen and move it from one flower to another, so fertilizing the eggs, and making seeds.

 Bees, butterflies, humming birds, moths, flies, beetles and bats all pollinate flowers.
 Some flowers are pollinated by only one kind of pollinator, and some are pollinated by many kinds.
 (Wind is also used by many plants to simply blow the pollen between them.)

-Beetle - white or green coloured, odour can be absent or strongly fruity, large bowl shaped to crawl into.
+Beetle - white or green coloured, odour can be absent or strongly fruity, large bowl shape to crawl into.
 I used a dogwood flower.

 Moth - dull red/purple/pink/white coloured, strong sweet smell emitted at night, various shapes.